mapbox/mapbox-navigation-ios/README.md

 ## License

-Mapbox Navigation SDK for iOS is released under the ISC License.
-See [LICENSE.md](https://github.com/mapbox/mapbox-navigation-ios/blob/master/LICENSE.md) for details.
+The Mapbox Navigation SDK for iOS is released under the ISC License.
+See [LICENSE.md](./LICENSE.md) for details.

-Mapbox Navigation SDK uses [Mapbox Navigator](https://github.com/mapbox/mapbox-navigation-ios/blob/master/Cartfile#L2), a private binary, as a dependency.
-The Mapbox Navigator binary may be used with a Mapbox account and under the [Mapbox TOS](https://www.mapbox.com/tos/).
-If you do not wish to use this binary, make sure you swap out this dependency in the [Cartfile](https://github.com/mapbox/mapbox-navigation-ios/blob/master/Cartfile#L2).
-Code in this repository is released under the [MIT license](./LICENSE.md).
+The Mapbox Navigation SDK for iOS depends on private binary distributions of the Mapbox Maps SDK for iOS and MapboxNavigationNative.
+These binaries may be used with a Mapbox account and under the [Mapbox Terms of Service](https://www.mapbox.com/tos/).
+If you do not wish to use these binaries, make sure you swap out these dependencies in the [Cartfile](./Cartfile#L3) or override them in your Podfile.